AppThreat/chen/README.md

 chen --download
 ```

-To generate custom graphs and models with atom for data science, download the scientific pack which installs support for PyTorch ecosystem. [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) is recommended for best experience.
+To generate custom graphs and models with atom for data science, download the scientific pack which installs support for the PyTorch ecosystem. [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) is recommended for the best experience.

 ```shell
 chen --download --with-science